papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 The UCLA conference center will fully [accommodate](http://lakearrowheadconferencecenter.ucla.edu/accommodations/) and [cater](http://lakearrowheadconferencecenter.ucla.edu/dining/) for us.
 The 'condolets' at the conference center will accommodate two, and offer a queen size bed with bath downstairs and a second queen size bed with bath upstairs.
 A living room area with wood-burning fireplace is shared by two conferees.
 All condolets have expansive decks with potential lake or forest views.

 The conference center will cater for all meals, which are covered in the cost of the retreat.
 They will accommodate all dietary requirements detailed during registration.
+Please provide your dietary restrictions [here](https://docs.google.com/spreadsheets/d/1d5grzYo76jLK4t76VM5wbl9XyPsMx03dwn5YkGQGnqk/edit?usp=sharing).

 # Pre-retreat hike